Meet the members of our Executive team.

 Deputy Secretary, Mike Lawson

-Mike Lawson is the Deputy Secretary responsible for the Strategic Policy, Resources, Northern Australia and Major Projects, Economic & Analytical Services, Industry Growth, and the Anti-Dumping Commission divisions of the Commonwealth Department of Industry, Innovation and Science, as well as the Office of Northern Australia.
+Mike Lawson commenced with the department in 1989 and became Deputy Secretary in 2016.
+He is responsible for the Strategic Policy, Resources, Northern Australia and Major Projects, Economic & Analytical Services, Industry Growth, and the Anti-Dumping Commission divisions, as well as the Office of Northern Australia.

 Mike was seconded to the Department of the Prime Minister and Cabinet in 2014 for the Industry Innovation and Competitiveness Agenda and again in 2015 for the National Innovation and Science Agenda.

-He was awarded a Public Service Medal in the Queen’s Birthday honors in 2016.
+He was awarded a Public Service Medal in the Queen’s Birthday Honours in 2016.

 He worked in the International Energy Agency, based in Paris, from 1994 to 1997.

-Mike has a Masters Degree in Economics from the Australian National University.
+Mike has a Masters Degree in Economics from the Australian National University and a Bachelor or Arts (Honours) from Murdoch University.

 Our organisational chart shows the internal structure of our department, our senior executives as well as the other agencies that form our portfolio.